 - In the Star Trek: The Next Generation episode "The Emissary", an old Klingon warship awakens and cloaks to attack.
 However, as a case of Technology Marches On, in the 70 years since the warship was constructed, the Federation's sensors have advanced so they can detect the old warship with ease.

-- In one episode, the very flashy, humongous Enterprise-D succeeds in hiding in a starship graveyard by pretending to be one of the wrecks.
-Particularly hard to believe in that they were hiding from the Ferengi, who would look for things of value in the junk.
+- In one episode, the very flashy, humongous Enterprise-D succeeds is hiding in a starship graveyard by pretending to be one of the wrecks.
+While typical scavengers might be drawn to a still-intact Galaxy-class starship, the particular smugglers they were after were only interested in intercepting a pre-arranged transfer of equipment, so they weren't paying attention to the derelicts.

 - A Star Trek: Voyager episode starts with the titular ship being under attack from a D7-class Klingon battlecruiser, a TOS-era relic.
 Naturally, they're able to quickly defeat the cloak and cripple the enemy.